malcolmgreaves/auto-gfqg/doc/conclusions_future_work.md

 The learned BTM information is [here](../output/author_biology-BTM_topic_modeling/output).
 This directory contains the unique words in the corpus as well as all of the topic model parameters (located in the subdirectory `model/`).

-The selected sentences we generated in our experiments are [here](../output/author_biology-BTM_topic_modeling/selected_sentences-k25_topwords20_threshold0.4).
+The **selected sentences** we generated in our experiments are [here](../output/author_biology-BTM_topic_modeling/selected_sentences-k25_topwords20_threshold0.4).
+The format of this file is tab separated.
+Each line represents a different scored sentence.
+In order, the fields are:

+1. The first field is the global sentence index.
+2. The second field is the score produced by the sentence scoring algorithm.
+3. The third field is the top topics that are represented in the sentence.
+These topic indicies are space-separated.
+4. The foruth and final field is the original, word-for-word text of the sentence.

-Our experimental results, i.e. generated questions from this biology corpus, are here:
+**Our experimental results**, i.e. **generated questions** with selected **gap word** and **distractors** from this biology corpus, are here:
 * [Distractors can be any word from the larger word2vec corpus.](../output/author_biology-BTM_topic_modeling/baseline-no_nlp-no_vocab_filter/ORIGINAL-complete_questions-gap_and_distractors)
 * [Distractors must be words from the original biology corpus.](../output/author_biology-BTM_topic_modeling/vocab_filter/VOCAB_FILTERED-complete_questions-gap_and_distractors)
 * [Distractors must also have their part-of-speech tags align with the chosen gap word, which must be a noun or verb.](../output/author_biology-BTM_topic_modeling/nlp_and_vocab_filter/NLP-complete_questions-gap_and_distractors)

+The format of these files is tab separated.
+Each line represents a different generated question.
+In order, the fields are:

+1. The first field is the global sentence index.
+2. The second field is the selected gap word.
+3. The third field is a space separated start and end index of the gap word within the original sentence.
+4. The fourth and final field is the generated distractors, separated by spaces.

+Note that all indices  in this project (sentence, character, topic, etc.) are zero-indexed.

 ### Future Work